This balm is part of a basic first aid trio I put together for my kids to use while traveling.

 Bumps and Bruises Balm

-- optional: If you’re worried about the salve melting from the heat of travel, you can add an additional 1/2 teaspoon candelilla wax to the recipe.
-You can buy candelilla wax from BrambleBerry.com.
-You also might want to add a pinch of extra beeswax to make a firmer texture.
+- optional: If you’re worried about the salve melting from the heat of travel, you can add an additional 1/2 tsp (1 g) candelilla wax to the recipe.

 - To infuse the fast way: Stir well and set the uncovered container of oil down into a saucepan containing a few inches of water.
 This will form a makeshift double boiler of sorts.
 Set the saucepan over a medium-low burner and indirectly heat the oil this way for an hour or two.
 If your water is simmering, you should turn the heat lower.
 Once it’s done infusing, strain the oil and store in a cool, dark place for up to a year.

-Once your oil is infused, pour 3.5 ounces of it into a heat proof jar, pyrex measuring cup, or recycled tin can.
-Add .5 ounces of beeswax (and candelilla wax, if using.)
+Once the oil is infused, strain and pour 1.7 oz (48 g) of it into a heat proof jar or recycled tin can.
+Add the beeswax (and candelilla wax, if using.)

 Set the heat proof container down into a saucepan containing a few inches of water, just as you used above to infuse your herbal oil.
 Set the pan over a medium low burner until the beeswax has melted.

-Remove from heat and add peppermint essential oil.
+Remove from heat and add the essential oil.

-Use as needed on bumps, bruises, aches and other pains!
+Apply as needed on bumps, bruises, aches, and minor muscle pains!